Library Use Policy

 - Engage in illegal activity

-The Library, working with the Office of Public Safety, reserves the right to restrict any individual from entering the Library or from using any of its materials, equipment, facilities, or services, if campus or library policies are violated.
-Children under the age of 17 must be accompanied by and supervised by an adult.
+The library, working with the Office of Public Safety, reserves the right to restrict any individual from entering the Library or from using any of its materials, equipment, facilities, or services, if campus or library policies are violated.
+Children under the age of 17 must be accompanied and supervised by an adult.

 Use of Library Materials and Services

 Visitors are welcome to visit the library to use physical library materials and to request research and informational assistance.
-Note: Due to licensing and copyright restrictions, access to licensed library databases, course reserve materials, and Interlibrary Loan service is limited to current IC faculty, staff, and students via Netpass authentication.
+Due to licensing and copyright restrictions, access to licensed library databases, course reserve materials, and interlibrary loan service is limited to current IC faculty, staff, and students via Netpass authentication.

 Members of the following groups may apply for an IC Affiliate library card: